Sudo-Crew/Scripts/README.md

 **Notes**
--Ensure you have the necessary permissions to delete files in the Temp folder.
+1.Ensure you have the necessary permissions to delete files in the Temp folder.
--Use with caution as this script will permanent
+2.Use with caution as this script will permanent